SFTtech/openage/doc/media/openage/sprite_format_spec.md

 imagefile <image_id> <filename>

 # the zoom level at which the animation is shown in full detail
-# e.g. scalefactor 2 -> full detail at 200% zoom
+# e.g. scalefactor 2.0 -> full detail at 200% zoom
-scalefactor 1.0
+scalefactor <factor>

 # layer definitions
 # all layers will be drawn